lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Use Airflow/Prefect/Dagster for enterprise DAGs spanning many systems or when you require advanced scheduling/sensors/complex branching.
 - Always design for idempotency, observability, and incremental processing to make pipelines resilient and maintainable.

-If you want, I can map this into a concrete architecture and an example Job/Workflow or Airflow DAG for a typical bronze→silver→gold pipeline.

 ## What techniques do you use for cost optimization when managing data storage and compute resources in Databricks?
 Focus on both reducing wasted compute cycles and lowering storage footprint.
 Split into pragmatic techniques you can apply immediately and specific Databricks features/configurations to enforce them.